If you or someone you know is contemplating suicide, help is available.

 Depression and other mental health challenges can distort your perspective and make things seem worse than they truly are – or make you believe that you’ll never feel good again.
 But the pain or challenges you feel now will not last forever.
 Help is available.
 And help works.

 Suicidal thinking can be treated.
 Depression has excellent recovery rates, as do many other mental illnesses.
-Know that you are not alone: there are numerous people and resources in our caring community who are here for you and who can help you feel better.
+Know that you are not alone: there are numerous people and resources in Cornell's caring community who are here for you and who can help you feel better.

 How to help someone else